Skjoldastraumen

-Skjoldastraumen is a village in Tysvær municipality in Rogaland county, Norway.
-The village is located along the Skjoldafjorden, about 10 km east of the village of Grinde and about 5 km northwest of the small village of Yrke.
+Skjoldastraumen is a village in Tysvær Municipality in Rogaland county, Norway.
+The village is located along the Skjoldafjorden, about 10 km east of the village of Grinde and about 5 km northwest of the small village of Yrkje.
 The village lies on one of the narrowest parts of the fjord, and is the location of one of the only actively-used seawater locks in Norway.
 The village is the site of the Skjoldastraumen Church, a wooden structure built in a long church style in 1910.